seunggyupark/color-cards/README.md

 7. Fix logos, etc, and get proper domain
 8. Move the handlers to their respective components instead of having it all in App.js

+note: Don't forget to update the firebase deployment